ocean-transport/guides/submit_jobs_to_Ginsburg.md

 *To see all available modules, you can just do a `module avail` from the command line.*

 ### Jupyter Notebooks
-Jupyter notebooks run on a semi-public port that is accessible to other users logged in to a submite not on Ginsburg.
+Jupyter notebooks run on a semi-public port that is accessible to other users logged in to a submit node on Ginsburg.
 Therefore, it is strongly reccomended to set up a password using the following steps:
 1. load the anaconda python module
 ```bash
 $ module load anaconda